|

 oversized shoulderboards in gold bullion cord.
 Baton length, from end to end is

 approximately 62mm.
-(Costello collection) |
+(Private collection) |

 |

-Yet another interesting variant from GFM Milch in that the inner gold cord is rendered in the soutache pattern typically used for the silver inner
+inner gold cord is rendered in the soutache pattern typically used for the

-braid of standard General officer pattern shoulderboard
+silver inner braid of standard General officer pattern shoulderboard

 construction.
 Most all GFM boards